White House signals defeat in pandemic as coronavirus outbreak roils Pence’s office

 Trump also had hoped to divert attention from the pandemic in his final stretch of campaigning, though the new outbreak at the White House could upend that strategy.

-At a rally Saturday in North Carolina — where scores of maskless attendees stood shoulder-to-shoulder — Trump played down the dangers of the virus and predicted that the media would stop covering the pandemic after Election Day.
+At a rally Saturday in North Carolina — where scores of maskless attendees stood shoulder to shoulder — Trump played down the dangers of the virus and predicted that the news media would stop covering the pandemic after Election Day.

 “Turn on television: ‘covid, covid, covid, covid, covid.’
 A plane goes down, 500 people dead, they don’t talk about it — ‘covid, covid, covid, covid,’ ” Trump said.
 “By the way, on November 4th, you won’t hear about it anymore.”